 Documentation Managers in the United States tend to be well-versed in their field, and nearly two in three have more than 10 years of experience.
 Average salary is expected to be around $73K per year, but may range from $36K to $114K per year.
 Experience level and the particular city each impact pay for this group, with the former having the largest influence.
 Medical benefits are awarded to almost all, and a large number earn dental coverage.
 Women make up the majority of Documentation Managers (69 percent) who completed the questionnaire.
 Job satisfaction for Documentation Managers is high.
-This snapshot results from replies to PayScale's salary survey.

 Job Description for Documentation Manager

 Documentation managers are responsible for managing all tasks related to documentation for their organization.
 This includes both the creation and maintenance of all documents.
 They ensure that all documentation meets the company’s needs and standards, as well as define and track all documentation metrics.
 Documentation managers typically work in an office environment, sometimes with the opportunity to telecommute.
 Documentation managers generally work full time during regular business hours.
 They mostly work independently, though they are responsible for consulting with various teams throughout the company to ensure continuity.
 Some companies have a documentation team, in which case the documentation manager oversees their work.
 In any case, documentation managers should possess the ability to mentor and lead others.Read More...

 A bachelor’s degree is typically required for this position, though experience in a related field may be substituted for education.
 Relevant experience is generally needed for applicants with a bachelor's degree as well.
 Proficiency with basic computer applications such as the Microsoft Office suite is important to being a documentation manager.